Czech lands in the High Middle Ages: The Mixed Era

-Downfall of the Premyslid Dynasty
+Downfall of the Přemyslid Dynasty

-The growing wealth and power of the Czech governor and return to power of the Premyslids angered the Habsburgs.
-An attempt in 1304 by the Roman King Albrecht of Habsburg to seize the Kutna Hora mines in a military expedition failed.
+The growing wealth and power of the Czech governor and return to power of the Přemyslids angered the Habsburgs.
+An attempt in 1304 by the Roman King Albert I to seize the Kutná Hora mines in a military expedition failed.

-Wenceslas II retained his position, which made the Czech governor the most important figure in the Holy Roman Empire behind the emperor.
+Wenceslaus II retained his position, which made the Czech governor the most important figure in the Holy Roman Empire behind the emperor.
 The King of Bohemia had been one of seven prince electors authorized to elect the Roman emperor since the middle of the 13th century.
 In addition, he held an honourable function as the main waiter at ceremonial occasions.
-However, the Premyslid Dynasty was not universally successful; it suffered a diplomatic defeat in Hungary in 1304, which Wenceslas-Ladislaus had to leave in secret, and soon after he relinquished the Hungarian crown.
+However, the Přemyslid Dynasty was not universally successful; it suffered a diplomatic defeat in Hungary in 1304, which Wenceslaus-Ladislaus had to leave in secret, and soon after he relinquished the Hungarian crown.

-When Wenceslas II died of tuberculosis in 1305, the Bohemian state was still very powerful.
+When Wenceslaus II died of tuberculosis in 1305, the Bohemian state was still very powerful.
 However, a single assassination the following year changed the dynasty's fortunes completely.
-On 4 August 1306 an unknown assassin killed 16-year-old Wenceslas III in Olomouc, meaning the male bloodline of the Premyslid Dynasty died out.
+On 4 August 1306 an unknown assassin killed 16-year-old Wenceslaus III in Olomouc, meaning the male bloodline of the Přemyslid Dynasty died out.

-The Duke Henry of Bohemia, husband of Anna of the Premyslids, a sister of Wenceslas III, expressed an interest in the vacant throne.
+The Duke Henry of Bohemia, husband of Anna of the Přemyslids, a sister of Wenceslaus III, expressed an interest in the vacant throne.
 However, after a brief period of uncertainty, Rudolf of Habsburg, who supported his claims by marrying the widow queen Elizabeth Richeza, won the struggle for the Czech crown.
 Rudolf himself died unexpectedly in 1307 and the crown passed to Henry of Bohemia.
 Elizabeth Richeza struck up a relationship with Jindrich of Lipá, the most powerful Czech lord, who became a dominant political figure during Henry's reign.

 Henry's weak reign did not bring prosperity to Bohemia, but a solution to the threat of social collapse was found by abbots Konrad of Zbraslav and Heidenreich of Sedlec, representatives of important Cistercian cloisters.
-Supported by some Czech noblemen, they contacted the Roman Emperor Henry VII of Luxemburg to suggest a marriage of his son John and the 18-year-old Elisabeth of the Premyslids, still unmarried daughter of Wenceslas II.
+Supported by some Czech noblemen, they contacted the Roman Emperor Henry VII of Luxemburg to suggest a marriage of his son John and the 18-year-old Elisabeth of the Přemyslids, still unmarried daughter of Wenceslaus II.
 However, John had to take control of Bohemia by force.